 After the Fang Clan killed Mamiya's younger brother, Kou, Rei decided to take on the Fang Clan.
 Rei felt sorry for Mamiya and the loss of her younger brother.
 Although it seemed that there was transference of his feelings for his sister unto Mamiya, he also had a great deal of respect for her as a leader and a fighter.
 Kenshiro and Mamiya decided to go with Rei to fight the Fang Clan given their desire for a common goal, to exact revenge on the Fang Clan and allow Mamiya's village to live in peace.

 In retaliation for Rei's betrayal the leader of the Fang Clan acquired Rei's sister, Airi.
 When Mamiya failed to rescue her, she became a prisoner of Boss Fang and both the women were hostages.
 To Rei's horror, Airi told him that she had been sold as a slave and had shut her heart to the world and lost her sight.
 Boss Fang ordered Rei to kill Kenshiro or he'd kill Airi and Mamiya.
 In order to rescue them, Kenshiro signaled Rei with Seikyokurin ( 聖極輪 , "Holy Perfect Circle ") which told Rei to stage a fight to the death.
 Rei used the secret technique Nanto Ko Ha Ryū (南斗虎破龍, "South Dipper Tiger Destroys Dragon") and Kenshiro used Hokuto Ryū Geki Ko ( 北斗龍撃虎 , "North Star Dragon Attacking Tiger ") that caused them both to fall into a state of false death.
 While the Fang Clan were distracted by their sense of victory, Kenshiro and Rei were able to turn the tide, rescue the hostages and destroy the Fang Clan.
 After Kenshiro helped to rescue Airi and restored her sight using pressure points, Rei decided to help Kenshiro in any way that he could.
-Kenshiro made Rei feel peaceful and Rei no longer lived like a "starving wolf."
-Even after Kenshiro reveals that he has seven scars on his chest Rei knew that it wasn't Kenshiro who kidnapped Airi.
+Kenshiro reveals to Rei that he has seven scars on his chest, but Rei doesn't believe that Kenshiro is the man he's looking for.
+Kenshiro made Rei feel peaceful, he no longer lived felt like a "starving wolf."